stafli-org/stafli.stack.php/README.md

 Requires [Docker Compose](https://docs.docker.com/compose/) 1.6.x or higher due to the [version 2](https://docs.docker.com/compose/compose-file/#versioning) format of the docker-compose.yml files.

 There are docker-compose.yml files per distribution, as well as docker-compose.override.yml and .env files, which may be used to override configuration.
-An optional Makefile [Makefile](../../tree/master/Makefile) is provided to help with loading these with ease and perform commands in batch.
+An optional [Makefile](../../tree/master/Makefile) is provided to help with loading these with ease and perform commands in batch.

 Scripts are also provided for each distribution to help test and deploy the installation procedures in non-Docker environments.